Laggg/ml-bots-surviv.io/README.md

 - our bot is trying to get out of the red zone (if the zone has covered it)
 - our bot begins to move chaotically, when enemies shoot at him
 - our bot likes to build a route through the bushes

+# Motivation
+The goal is to develop a bot that was interesting to watch.
+The behavior of the bot should not differ from the behavior of a person in similar situations.
+We assume that if people are interested in watching other people's professional games through [twitch](https://www.twitch.tv/), then they will be interested in watching our agent as well.
+Our research will help raise the level of AI in games, make games more interesting, and bots in them more similar to the actions of a real person.

 # Technical stack
 - python3